Tamookk/Cpp-Test/README.md

 ### Prerequisites

-* A compiler (C++ 11 compatible preferably)
+* A compiler (C++ 11)
 * Computer
 * Eyes
-* No but really, I'm going to make a makefile for this eventually.
-The project is massive and deserving of one for now you'll have to compile it by hand (if you want to, that is).

 ### Installing

-Honestly the thing isn't done and doesn't work properly, and I assume that if you reaaaaally want to look at the thing then you know how to compile and run it.
+Honestly the thing isn't done and doesn't work properly, and I assume that if you really want to look at the thing then you know how to compile and run it.

+Personally my compilation instruction is `CC -std=c++11 -o RPA *.cpp`, which works for some reason. `CC` is some Solaris C++ compiler, I don't know anything about it other than that.

 When running the program, it should be run as follows:

 `./RPA n p`

-Where `n` is the maximum number of hours the adventure runs for, and `p` is the probability of an encounter each hour.
+Where `n` is the maximum number of hours the adventure runs for, and `p` is the probability of an encounter each hour. `n` will not go below 1 or above 45, and `p` will not go below 5 or above 95.

 ## Author

-* Me (Tumuk)
+* Me

 ## Todo

-### Overall Program:

-* Make the monster loop.

-* Fix the program crashing (absolutely no idea why this is happening, so rip me).

-* Make an adventurer die if their health drops below 0.

-* Move an entity to a location appropriate for an attack they want to do (i.e., move them to a close distance if they want to do a close range attack).

-* Many, many various different fixes, improvements and implementations.

-* Potentially a makefile.
+* Nothing, the program works as per required by the assignment specification, and it is very, very unlikely I will return to this project in the future.

 ## Acknowledgments